 Wiltshire home care services told to improve

-A firm that runs home care services in Wiltshire that it must improve following a series of complaints.
+A firm that runs home care services in Wiltshire has been told that it must improve after a series of complaints.

 The Care Quality Commission (CQC) visited Amesbury-based Mears Care Limited unannounced in June and July after it was contacted by 23 people.